MOSES * EGYPT * SPAETH

 Principles of the Jewish/Mosaic Calendar: Bent Lexner, Chief Rabbi of Denmark, Copenhagen.

 Further thanks to: Erik Dal, Ph.D., Chief librarian, The Royal National Library of Denmark, Copenhagen; - Eva Björnböl, Research-librarian, Cairo; - Jannie Fursund, LLD, Assistant Professor; - Jeppe Berg Sandvej, Ph.D., in Theology and History of Ideas; - Asmus Koefoed, Bach.Phys.; - Karine Smidth, Journalist; - Sidney Maage, Principal, Ministry of Defence; - Raymond Bildstedfelt, Inf.Director, DI; - Henry Lincoln, Writer, Researcher; - Sven Tito Achen, Symbology Historian, and Council Secretary, formerly The Danish Research Council for the Humanities; - Guni Martin, Instructor, Writer, Publisher; - Marianne Illum, proofreader; - Evan Bogan, Publ.
 Director; - The Staff of The Royal National Library of Denmark, and of Dep.
-II of the Copenhagen University Library; - Construction of Computer Programmes: Laurids Pedersen, Nysted, DK; - Astronomical Computer Calculations: Jarl Hansen, Macro Systems Internet, Coín, Spain.
+II of the Copenhagen University Library; - Construction of Computer Programs: Laurids Pedersen, Nysted, DK; - Cynthia Gyldenholm, Translator; - Ulla Hoff, H.D., English language, Translator; - Astronomical Computer Calculations: Jarl Hansen, Macro Systems Internet, Coín, Spain.

 OvS.